Risk Hong Kong

 Prior to this, Karim spent 18 years at Euroclear 's head office in Brussels and held various senior positions across Cash & Treasury Operations, Sales & Relationship Management covering London-based brokers and investment banks, Project teams for some major market and infrastructure initiatives as well as Product Management.

-MLRO and Head of AML
+Head of AML

 Ping An OneConnect Bank (HK) Ltd